 Hearing About Hope

-When Sadru and his wife, Talika, learned about the new GFA Bridge of Hope center in their village, they grew excited and quickly enrolled Kali.
+When Sadru and his wife, Talika, learned about the new Gospel for Asia (GFA) Bridge of Hope center in their village, they grew excited and quickly enrolled Kali.

 Sadru was particularly thankful for the center.
 He struggled to feed his family, and now Kali received a nutritious meal every day.
 The things he couldn’t afford to give his daughter to help her in school—and in life—were freely given to her from Bridge of Hope.
 As well as schooling, she received personal care items and routine medical checkups that would help keep her healthy.